Codecademy/docs/content/git/concepts/clone/clone.md

 ---
-Title: "Clone"
+Title: 'Clone'
 Subjects:
-  - "Bash/Shell"
+  - 'Bash/Shell'
-  - "Developer Tools"
+  - 'Developer Tools'
 Tags:
-  - "Git"
+  - 'Git'
-  - "GitHub"
+  - 'GitHub'
 CatalogContent:
-  - "learn-git"
+  - 'learn-git'
-  - "learn-the-command-line"
+  - 'learn-the-command-line'
 ---

 In Git, cloning means copying an existing remote repository to your current directory.

 Some of the basic Git commands have been performed only on a local branch, that is, a branch that exists on your computer.
 Here's a command that will help you interact with a remote branch &mdash; a branch on a server that can be accessed through the internet.